usail-hkust/Urban_Foundation_Model_Tutorial/README.md

 1. Introduction [30 mins][[slides]](slides/UFM_Tutorial_Proposal.pdf)

   <blockquote>We introduce the basic concepts and definitions related to Urban Foundation Models (UFMs) and how they can pave the way to Urban General Intelligence (UGI).</blockquote>
+  > We introduce the basic concepts and definitions related to Urban Foundation Models (UFMs) and how they can pave the way to Urban General Intelligence (UGI).

 2. Causal Discovery from Multivariate Time Series
   - Constraint-Based Approaches